 The Largest Cruise Ship To Ever Sail The Mississippi River

 Who says cruise ships are just for the ocean?
 The largest cruise ship to ever sail the Mississippi River set sail this past June 2022.
-Viking Mississippi is a large cruise with five decks.
-The impressive ship measures were 450 feet long and 75 feet wide.
-The cruise ship can accommodate up to 386 guests in 193 staterooms.
+Viking Mississippi is a large cruise ship with five decks.
+The impressive ship measures 450 feet long and 75 feet wide.
+It can accommodate up to 386 guests in 193 staterooms.
 The staterooms are luxurious and comfortable, including a balcony or veranda, a king-size bed, a bathroom with heated floors, and a mini-bar.
 It is brand new and was built with cutting-edge technology.
 Guests can enjoy their slow and smooth river cruise powered by a 148-person crew.

 The Viking Mississippi has plenty of amenities for interested guests like the Sun Terrace with an Infinity Plunge Pool.
 Other than an infinity plunge pool, you can also enjoy some quiet time at the Bow, a quiet sitting area at the front of the ship.
 Guests also have dining options.
 They can visit the Explorers’ Lounge and Bar.
 It offers stunning two-story panoramic views of the Mississippi River.
 At River Cafe, guests can also order American dinner and Norwegian favorites.
 This great river cruise ship offers four itineraries starting from 8 to 15 days.
 Depending on the itinerary, some guided tours and excursions are included.